fayzirahmonrahmonov/lecture2/README.md

   Global scope: The default scope for all code running in script mode.

+  Function scope: The scope created with a function.

   Block scope: This scope restricts the variable that is declared
               inside a specific block, from access by the outside of the block.

+  Module scope: The scope for code running in module mode.

 # Hoisting
 - What is Hoisting ?